2026 Tennessee elections: Senate

 One-term Republican Bill Hagerty was elected in 2020 with 62.2% of the vote.
 He will be up for re-election.

 House of Representatives

 Tennessee will elect nine U.S. Representatives, each representing one of Tennessee's nine congressional districts.

+On May 6, 2026, Tennessee Republicans released a newly proposed congressional map that would draw out Rep. Steve Cohen (D-TN) of Memphis, shifting the state's delegation from an 8–1 Republican majority to a 9–0 Republican majority.
+The map passed both chambers and was signed into law by governor Bill Lee on May 7.
+The enactment of the new map extended the congressional filing deadline to May 15.

 Gubernatorial

 Incumbent Republican Governor Bill Lee is prohibited by the Constitution of Tennessee from seeking a third consecutive term.